furqanRupom/manage-user-app/README.md

 ## Installation

 ### Prerequisites
-Make sure you have the following installed on your machine which can mac/linux or windows:
+Make sure you have the following installed on your machine which can be mac/linux or windows:

 - Node.js
 - npm (Node Package Manager)